Get Better Quotes 35+

 Workers' compensation benefits are the payments an insurance company makes to the

-Workers Compensation benefits are the payments an insurance company must make to the insured's employee or another party based on the terms of the insurance policy.
-Type of payments include:
+insured's injured employee, or another related party, based on the terms of the insurance policy.
+Types of payments include:

-Medical benefits are paid only for the treatment of your work-related injury or illness.
-The insurance carrier does not pay for the treatment of other injuries or illnesses, even if the treatment was provided at the same time you received treatment for your work-related injury.
-Your health care provider should not bill you (or carrier) for treatment related to a work-related injury or illness, but may bill you for treatment of other injuries or illnesses.
+illness.
+Their is no maximum threshold for medical benefits.
+Insurance companies will not pay for the treatment of other injuries or illnesses unrelated to the job injury, even if the treatment was provided at the same time as the treatment for a work-related injury.
+Health care provider should not bill the carrier for treatment related to a work-related injury or illness, but may bill you for treatment of other injuries or illnesses.